Kyle Duncan (soccer)

-Kyle Barri Duncan (born August 8, 1997) is an American professional soccer player who plays as a right-back for Major League Soccer club New York Red Bulls.
+Kyle Barri Duncan (born August 8, 1997) is an American professional soccer player who plays as a right-back for Major League Soccer club Minnesota United.

 Career

 Youth

 Born in Brooklyn, New York, Duncan began his career in the New York Red Bulls Academy.
 On August 6, 2014, Duncan played with the Red Bulls reserve team against United Soccer League team Harrisburg City Islanders, and he started all 13 games in the Red Bulls under-18s 2014 fall season.
 Duncan declined a professional contract with New York Red Bulls II in 2015, instead pursuing opportunities in Europe.

 Valenciennes

 In October 2015, Duncan signed a two-year contract with Ligue 2 side Valenciennes.
 During his first season at the club, he played for Valenciennes II in Championnat National 3, making his debut on May 14, 2016, starting at right back in a 2–1 loss to Olympique Noisy-le-Sec.
 Duncan was promoted to the first team for the 2016–17 season, but did not make any appearances in Ligue 2.